16 Weight Training Tips for Men Over 50

 Most men who get into their 50s are poor low testosterone saps.
 Do you know why?
 Because they CHOSE to be that way.
 Not because of their age or any other bullshit.
 They stopped caring and looking after themselves.

 Now quit making excuses about what you can and can’t do.

 #15 Fix Your Posture

-If you haven’t paid any attention to posture over the past few years, then now is the time.
+If you haven’t paid any attention to posture in recent years, then now is the time.